 A dash is a little horizontal line that floats in the middle of a line of text (not at the bottom: that’s an underscore).
 It’s longer than a hyphen and is commonly used to indicate a range or a pause.
 Dashes are used to separate groups of words, not to separate parts of words like a hyphen does.
+(Learn more about the difference between a dash and a hyphen here).
 There are three forms of dashes: em, en, and the double hyphen.

 The most common types of dashes are the en dash (–) and the em dash (—).
 A good way to remember the difference between these two dashes is to visualize the en dash as the length of the letter N and the em dash as the length of the letter M. These dashes not only differ in length; they also serve different functions within a sentence.

 Colons enable a writer to introduce a clause that amplifies whatever came before the colon.
 They are more formal than dashes.
 However, em dashes are more emphatic than colons.
 When you want to generate strong emotion in your writing or create a more casual tone, use em dashes.
 Compare these sentences:

 Writers and transcriptionists replace unknown, censored, or intentionally omitted letters with em dashes.
 In these cases, em dashes appear in pairs or threesomes.

 Recall that en dashes are slightly shorter in length than em dashes.
 En dashes may look similar to em dashes, but they function in a much different way.